 Enabling Runtime Memory Protection:

-This tech supports in prevention of malicious execution via adversary through
+This technology supports in prevention of malicious execution via adversaries through

 It also prevents memory-based attacks such as